 Many Slavic countries have their take on potato pancakes, and they’re all quite similar.

-Essentially, they’re made by finely grating potatoes, adding egg, a little flour, salt and pepper to taste and any other herbs you wish to add flavour.
+They’re made by finely grating potatoes, adding egg, a little flour, salt and pepper to taste, and any other herbs you wish to add flavour.

 Simply fry the potato pancakes in vegetable oil until golden and enjoy!
 Perfect eaten on their own, but remember this is food in Ukraine, so you need to slather it with sour cream!